rafacm/camunda.org/README.md

 Using node.js
 -------------

-The `dev/` folder contains a file names `web-server.js`* which provides an implementation of an HTTP server on top of node.js.
+The `dev/` folder contains a file named `web-server.js` which provides an implementation of an HTTP server on top of node.js.

 1. install [node.js](http://nodejs.org/)
 2. run `$ node dev/web-server.js`
 3. access the page at [http://localhost:8000/app/index.html](http://localhost:8000/app/index.html)

-* The web-server.js script is copied from the [angularjs seed](https://github.com/angular/angular-seed) project.
+NOTE: The web-server.js script is copied from the [angularjs seed](https://github.com/angular/angular-seed) project.

 Using the Ruby asdf tool
 ------------------------